About these ads

 The result: Seven labeled baskets across the top of the closet, and no more random things shoved into the corners.
 Nothing will fit up here but the baskets.
 And they look great!

 Voilà!
 Another item crossed off the list!
 “Boys Closet Shelf.”
 I didn’t really realize how easily this project and last week’s project would perfectly roll into one.
 But yay!
 And bonus points for not buying anything new to organize that top shelf with!
-Though fewer points, since I clearly bought that hanging organizer thingy for Emmett’s clothes.
+Though fewer points, since I clearly bought that hanging organizer thingy for E’s clothes.

 On the note of buying things, I wanted to share with you one of my favorite blogs: The Crunchy Chicken.
 Last week she blogged about being Trapped By Your Possessions, and her past years’ Buy Nothing Challenge.
 It’s a great idea and one I’d love to participate in, but I’m afraid with baby on the way I’d bomb-out completely.
 I am going to try to limit my unnecessary purchases (more then we already do, that is).
 But as I commented on her post, although I can’t promise not to buy anything right now, I can promise to purge until it fits!